Positive equilibria in mass action networks: geometry and bounds: Quadratic networks

-2) Suppose the network has $n+1$ distinct sources.
-Then $W$ has $k-1$ rows which give rise to linear equations, and one nontrivial row, say $w$.
+In Part (2), $W$ has $k-1$ rows which give rise to linear equations, and one nontrivial row, say $w$.
 We may remove some column of $A$ which is in the span of the remaining columns of $[A\,|\,\bm{1}]$, to obtain an $(n+k) \times n$ matrix, say $[\tilde{A}\,|\,\bm{1}]$, of rank $n$; this does not affect $W$.
-As in the proof of \Cref{thmquadnn2n}, we obtain $w \in \mathbb{Z}^{n+k}_*$, which has degree no more than $n$.
+As in the proof of \Cref{thmquadnn2n}, we can choose $w$ to have degree no more than $n$.
 The solvability system thus has a B\'ezout bound of $n$.
-Moreover, as in Part 1, the equation $Z[(h(\alpha)/\k)^{\wG}\circ \mu^{\wQ}] = K$, can be written as an at-most quadratic equation in $\mu$, leading to a combined B\'ezout bound of $2n$. \end{proof}
+Moreover, as in Part (1), the equation $Z[(h(\alpha)/\k)^{\wG}\circ \mu^{\wQ}] = K$, can be written as an at-most quadratic equation in $\mu$, leading to a combined B\'ezout bound of $2n$. \end{proof}